Zywave/booster/src/_areas/design-system/developers/css-guide.md

 ## Font sizes

-With ZUI 4, all applications should set their root font size to `100%`, which usually equates to `16px` and is the default browser font size.
+With ZUI, all applications should set their root font size to `100%`, which usually equates to `16px` and is the default browser font size.
 Then, set your body font size in `rem`.
 This helps with accessibility, zooming, and different pixel densities.

 ```css
 html {